blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

       git.troutwine.us (8E:A8:C0:03:9D:53:1A:CA:FC:25:16:82:88:F8:3F:B4)

 The FQDN will be different for you (most likely) but you should see the git box waiting to have its certificate signed.
-Just:

     puppet:~# puppet cert sign git.troutwine.us
     notice: Signed certificate request for git.troutwine.us
     notice: Removing file Puppet::SSL::CertificateRequest git.troutwine.us at '/var/lib/puppet/ssl/ca/requests/git.troutwine.us.pem'

 Substituting, of course, for your domain.

  We're going to use a [preseed](http://d-i.alioth.debian.org/manual/en.i386/apb.html) to automate the package configuration of gitolite for two reasons:

-* the default user in the package is 'gitolite' rather than 'git'; I _hate_ that and
+* the default user in the package is 'gitolite' rather than 'git' (I _hate_ that) and
 * an admin ssh key must be supplied for the package to finish its installation.